 - Check and record the oil filter differential pressure and replace the filter if necessary.

-- Inspect condensate traps, remove and clean them and replace any parts as necessary.
+- Inspect condensate traps, remove and clean them, and replace any parts as necessary.

 - Grease the motor bearings using the correct type and amount of grease.
-Use hand-pump grease gun only.
+Use a hand-pump grease gun only.
 Bearings should be greased with the motor stopped.

-- Visually inspect the intake filter, clean the filter element and replace if necessary.
+- Visually inspect the intake filter, clean the filter element, and replace if necessary.
 Inspect the seams of the filter element for cracks and potential bypassing.

 Every 6 Months Maintenance

-- Repeat quartely maintenance
+- Repeat quarterly maintenance